cjackson692/cjackson692.github.io/teaching.md

 - **Language instruction** — guided practice and assessment for elementary L2 Mandarin learners
 - **Project-based learning** — supporting student-led analysis projects in modern-language coursework

-I have provided in-classroom instruction, administered and graded examinations, designed and evaluated rubrics, and worked one-on-one with students from introductory undergraduate through advanced PhD levels.